roman-milk/roman-milk.github.io/brandi-and-kelly.md

  Brandi felt the slaps to her butt in an agony of embarrassment.
 They stung rather than pained her ass but the humiliation of being over his knee being spanked like a naughty schoolgirl was painful.

  He hesitated between slaps drawing out the humiliation to what seemed an age of agony.
 She tried not to whimper or cry out in shame over the ordeal.
 Biting her tongue she managed to endure the humiliation before these strangers.
-Report_Story #4